MDAnalysis/mdanalysis-subprojects-branding/README.md

 ## Support

-For questions regarding logo usage, brand guidelines, or technical specifications, please refer to the [MDAnalysis project documentation](https://github.com/MDAnalysis/mdanalysis) or contact the design team.
+For questions regarding logo usage, brand guidelines, or technical specifications, please refer to the [MDAnalysis Branding resources](https://github.com/MDAnalysis/branding/) or contact the design team via the [Community contact channels](https://www.mdanalysis.org/pages/community/#ask-questions--get-help).

+## License

+All rights reserved.
+Copyright © 2025 NumFOCUS, INC.

+See the file [LICENSE](./LICENSE) for details.

 ---